AI/BI Genie

 Verifying the connection

-After import, open Settings β†’ Agent Observability and find your Genie space in the list β€” it shows a collector status badge that reflects the collector's health: healthy once the collector is installed and running, or an error state (with the underlying error and how to fix it) if a grant is still missing.
+After import, open Settings β Agent Observability and find your Genie space in the list.
+The Status column shows a health badge β Completed, Error, Pending, Permission needed, Install error, or Installing β above a freshness line: a successful collection reads Completed with the date it last ran, a space added since the shared collector's last run reads Awaiting this agent's first collection run until its first collection, and a problem state (missing permissions, or a failed install or run) shows an inline message describing what to fix.
 Because the collector runs about once an hour, allow up to roughly an hour between a Genie conversation happening in Databricks and its traces appearing in Monte Carlo.

 Limitations & operational notes

-• Collection runs on a schedule, not in real time β€” the collector polls Genie about once an hour, so traces are near-real-time, not instant.
+- Collection runs on a schedule, not in real time β the collector polls Genie about once an hour, so traces are near-real-time, not instant.

-• Grants can be fixed after setup β€” if a required grant is revoked or added later, the collector pauses and resumes automatically on its next run once the grant is in place; you don't need to re-import.
+- Grants can be fixed after setup β if a required grant is revoked or added later, the collector pauses and resumes automatically on its next run once the grant is in place; you don't need to re-import.
+The one exception is the Genie-space grant: reducing it from

 What you'll see

-Monte Carlo automatically groups each Genie conversation by its conversation ID β€” no configuration needed.
+Monte Carlo lists each Genie space under its friendly space name (not the raw space ID), and automatically groups each conversation by its conversation ID β no configuration needed.
 Every turn surfaces the user's question, the SQL Genie generated, a bounded sample of the query results, and the final answer, with failed turns flagged so you can monitor reliability.
+Capturing the result sample and final answer requires the conversation to be shared with space managers β see the Genie chat sharing section above; otherwise turns show the question and generated SQL only.